Sic4rio/Hash-Crack/README.md

 ## Usage

-To use the Python Hash Cracker, follow the steps below:
+To use the tool, follow the steps below:

 1. Clone this repository or download the script.
 2. Open a terminal and navigate to the script's directory.